Please wait while we process your payment

 Your PLUS subscription has expired

-Kazuo Ishiguro is the author of seven novels, including Never Let Me Go.
+Kazuo Ishiguro is the author of many novels, including Never Let Me Go.
 Ishiguro was born in 1954 in Nagasaki, Japan.
 In 1960, he moved to England with his parents when his father accepted a research position at the National Institute of Oceanography.
 The family settled in the county of Surrey, southeast of London, where Ishiguro attended private schools.
 Ishiguro graduated from the University of Kent in 1978 with a degree in English and philosophy.
 He began his career as a social worker, but returned to school to pursue a graduate degree in creative writing at the University of East Anglia.
 His first novel, A Pale View of Hills (1982), developed from the drafts that he produced in his creative writing classes.
 The novel is a psychologically complex portrait of a middle-aged Japanese widow, living in England and recalling her experiences years earlier as a young woman in post-war Nagasaki.
 The novel brought Ishiguro a first wave of critical acclaim.
 It also established his interest in writing first-person narratives, told from the perspective of protagonists who are grappling with their memories of the past.

 Ishiguro continued to explore the theme of post-war memory in his second and third novels, both of which offer deeply psychological portraits of their narrators.
 His second novel, An Artist of the Floating World (1986), returns to the setting of post-war Nagasaki.
 The narrator is an aged Japanese painter who grapples with his role as a producer of military propaganda during World War II.
 The novel was shortlisted for the prestigious Man Booker Prize.
 Ishiguro’s third novel, The Remains of the Day, also takes place in the aftermath of World War II.
 The novel follows the reflections of an elderly British butler, as he looks back on his life in service.
 Published in 1989, The Remains of the Day won the Man Booker Prize that same year.